 If you've had to splash out a bit to cover your library fines, here's your chance to make some money back.

 You're not likely to need your course books again.
-So, rather than drag them all back home with you in the car, why not sell them on?
+So, rather than drag them all back home with you in the car, why not sell them?

 There are loads of websites and apps that let you sell your old books online.
 You can also use Facebook groups to sell them to students in the year below who are preparing for the year ahead.

 All the money you make can even be a bit of extra cash to spend on a cheap summer holiday.

 Sell your old belongings

 Speaking of selling things, have you ever tried flogging your old belongings online?

 It's crazy how much stuff you can accumulate over the few years you're at uni.
 If you don't fancy hiring a van to transport it all back home, selling some of it is a great shout.
 It's such an easy way to make money.

 Check out this list of things you can sell online for more ideas.
 Some of them are very surprising.

 Cancel your utility bills

-If you're not lucky enough to have bills included in your rent, it's up to you to ensure you cancel everything.
-You don't want to end up paying bills when you're no longer living there.
+Unless your bills are included in your rent, it's up to you to ensure you cancel everything.
+You don't want to end up paying bills when you no longer live there.

 Whether it's gas, electricity or water, cancel any Direct Debits you have set up and let your energy providers know you're leaving.

 And don't forget to take meter readings on your last day.
 This will help you avoid any disputes with your provider as you'll be able to prove exactly how much energy you've used.

 Then, when you move into your new place and start thinking about bills again (oh, the joys), check out the cheapest deals on gas and electricity.

 End your broadband contract

 While you're at it, you'll probably want to cancel your broadband contract.
 But, this can be a bit more complicated.